-HBA, NIC, and CNA are three adapter types commonly used in computer or storage networks.
-All perform to connect a host system to storage and/or network devices, then what are the differences between them?
-In this blog, knowledge of HBA vs. NIC vs. CNA cards will be provided.
+HBA, NIC, and CNA are three types of network adapters commonly used in computer or storage networks.
+All of them are used to connect a host system to storage and/or network devices.
+But what differences exactly do they have?
+In this blog, more information about HBA vs. NIC vs. CNA cards will be provided.

 HBA, short for host bus adapter, is a circuit board or integrated circuit adapter, which enables input/output (I/O) processing, and provides a physical connection between the server or host I/O bus and the storage or other networking devices in a storage system like a SAN (Storage Area Network) or DAS (Direct-Attached Storage) network.
 By using an HBA card, the host microprocessor of tasks of storing data and retrieving data can be greatly relieved.
 Although the HBA card has been widely applied in all kinds of interconnections, it is most commonly used for Fibre Channel (FC), iSCSI (Internet Small Computer System Interface), and SAS (Serial Attached SCSI) protocols enabled connections.
 According to the protocol supported, there are different types of HBA card, such as FC HBA card, iSCSI HBA card, and SAS HBA card.